gardener/documentation/website/documentation/guides/applications/service-cache-control/_index.md

  - **&lt;GARDENER-PROJECT&gt;**: You project name in the Gardener

-## What is the underlying problem?
+## Diagnosing the Problem

 The ingress controller we are using is **NGINX**.

-> NGINX  is a software load balancer, web server, and **content cache** built on top of open source NGINX.
+NGINX is a software load balancer, web server, and **content cache** built on top of open source NGINX.

 **NGINX caches the content as specified in the HTTP header.** If the HTTP header is missing, it is assumed that the cache is **forever** and NGINX never updates the content in the stupidest case.

 ## Solution
-In general you can avoid this pitfall with one of the solutions below:
+In general, you can avoid this pitfall with one of the solutions below:

- - use a cache buster + HTTP-Cache-Control(prefered)
+ - Use a cache buster + HTTP-Cache-Control (prefered)
- - use HTTP-Cache-Control with a lower retention period
+ - Use HTTP-Cache-Control with a lower retention period
- - disable the caching in the ingress (just for dev purpose)
+ - Disable the caching in the ingress (just for dev purposes)

-Learning how to set the HTTP header or setup a cache buster is left to the read as an exercise for your web framework (e.g. Express/NodeJS, SpringBoot,...)
+Learning how to set the HTTP header or setup a cache buster is left to you, as an exercise for your web framework (e.g. Express/NodeJS, SpringBoot, ...)

-Here an example how to disable the cache control for your ingress done with an annotation in your ingress YAML (during development).
+Here is an example on how to disable the cache control for your ingress, done with an annotation in your ingress YAML (during development).

 ```yaml
 ---